KSNN

-KSNN (103.7 FM, "103-7 The River") is a radio station licensed to serve Ridgway, Colorado Montrose, Colorado & Delta, Colorado, United States with The Kidd Kraddick Morning Show, middays with Kylah, afternoons with DJ Roberts and nights with Stacy Lynn.
+KSNN (103.7 FM, "103-7 The River") is a radio station licensed to serve Ridgway, Colorado Montrose, Colorado & Delta, Colorado, United States.
 The station, established in 2002, is currently owned by Townsquare Media and the broadcast license is held by Townsquare License, LLC.
-The Vice-President/General Manager is Tony Driskill.
-The Director Of Sales is Phil Jimenez & the Business Manager is Belinda Haddock.

 Programming

 KSNN broadcasts a contemporary hit radio music format.
 With programs including Kidd Kraddick in the Morning.
-In addition to its usual music programming, KSNN also airs the Delta Panthers' high school football games.

 History

 This station received its original construction permit from the Federal Communications Commission on March 24, 1999.
 The new station was assigned the KBNG call sign by the FCC on May 10, 1999.
 KBNG received its license to cover from the FCC on August 19, 2002.

 In December 2002, Idaho Broadcasting Consortium, Inc., reached an agreement to sell this station to the Woodland Communications Corporation for $300,000.
 The deal was approved by the FCC on January 23, 2003, and the transaction was consummated on March 11, 2003.

 In July 2004, Woodland Communications Corporation reached an agreement to sell this station to Cherry Creek Radio through their CCR-Montrose IV, LLC, subsidiary as part of a three-station deal valued at a reported $2.65 million.
 The deal was approved by the FCC on August 19, 2004, and the transaction was consummated on October 5, 2004.